kenfussner/saa/index.md

-## Coming Fall 2020
+## Coming Fall 2020...

-St Ambrose Academy is a Homeschool Hybrid that combines the best elements of homeschool and a traditional classroom setting to provide a Classical Catholic education.
+Our Lady of Perpetual Hope is a Homeschool Hybrid that combines the best elements of homeschool and a traditional classroom setting to provide a Classical Catholic education.
+We are affiliated with [Saint Ambrose Academy](https://www.saintambroseacademy.org) and will be meeting at Saint Alphonsus Liguori in Zionsville, Indiana.

 More details to come very soon...